Munmun Dhalaria

+Dhalaria has been associated with the National Geographic Society as a National Geographic Explorer.
+Her photographs have been published internationally in various scientific journals and magazines like National Geographic Magazine.
+She has also worked as an assistant producer in Bristol, UK with Wildstar films, working for Emmy awarded shows like ‘Queens’, ‘Animals up close with Bertie Gregory’, and Disney’s ‘Tigers on the Rise’.
 She is also a Hatha Yoga teacher.

 Early life and education

 Munmun is the daughter of (retd.)
 Gp.
 Capt.
 Jagdish Chand Dhalaria, officer with the Indian Air Force.
 She belongs to a small hamlet called Gahra in Mandi district of Himachal Pradesh in Western Himalaya.
 Her mother Manjula Dhalaria belongs to Hamirpur district and primarily grew up in Shimla, the capital of Himachal Pradesh.
 She grew up with one sibling- her elder brother Rishabh Dhalaria, who is a manager at Bank of Baroda.

 She studied in several Air Force schools and Kendriya Vidyalayas at different places in India owing to her fathers’ job.
 During her high school at Kendriya Vidyalaya, Yelahanka, Bangalore she was selected for AFS foreign exchange program in Massachusetts, US, which involved in radio telemetry research on coy apart from her other high school activities.
 Dhalaria has done her bachelor's degree in mass media and mass communication from Delhi University and MA in media and cultural studies from Tata Institute of Social Sciences, She has also done her Basic Mountaineering Course with the Indian Army.